Eating out and western style food, dining etiquette, sauces, dietary differences and dietary requirements.

 Rice, especially sticky rice.
 It does feature in some western style dishes and is common at the ever popular Indian and Chinese restaurants that are found even in the smallest towns and larger villages, though for most British people it is not a large part of the normal diet.
 Where found, the rice will usually be fluffy basmati style or short-grained risotto style rice rather than sticky.

 Fish: (other than as fish and chips) is not eaten very extensively in Britain, it comes a poor second to red or white meat as a protein source for many people.
 There will nearly always be a fish dish on the menu in a restaurants, it is enjoyed here though as a less frequent alternative.
 A limited range of sushi can be found in supermarkets and some restaurants.

 Similar but different:

 Fruit: There are some seasonal delights in late spring and summer you should try if you are here at that time as they are amongst the best examples in the world.
-British strawberries are found everywhere in June and July possibly stretching to August or later, make sure they are British as the imported ones are no-where near as delicious.
+British strawberries are found everywhere in June and July possibly stretching to August or later, do make sure they are British as the imported ones are no-where near as delicious (they are selected for resilience in transport as a main feature).
 The traditional way to enjoy them is simply as strawberries and cream which lets the flavour shine through, another simple and favourite way is as "Eton Mess" where the cream is whipped and broken up meringue is added to give extra sweetness and texture.

 Apples are another British specialty growing here in greater variety and arguably better quality than any where else in the world, the new crop comes along in late summer and autumn and beats anything that has been artificially held back from maturing in a controlled atmosphere to allow it to be transported thousands of miles.
 Apples are eaten raw or made into pies and puddings.